Contents

 Next, he moved to work for the highly popular Young & Rubicam in London as Vice Chairman and Worldwide Creative Director.
 He could easily afford this position since he developed and created several award-winning advertising campaigns that got his name recognized in the world of advertising.
 He was, indeed, a successful advertising executive.

-The Ted Bell books feature the Alex Hawke series, featuring the author’s famous character who is often compared to James Bond.
+The books by New York Times bestseller Ted Bell feature the Alex Hawke series, featuring the author’s famous character who is often compared to James Bond.
 Both drive expensive cars, have lots of women, love chasing evil guys, and are extremely rich.
 It is not surprising that there is a James Bond influence in Ted Bell’s writing since he has been reading Ian Fleming’s books from his preteens, from the age of 12.

 When Ted Bell decided to write his first novel, he even thought of writing something similar to James Bond but with his own twist.
 Hence, Alexander Hawke was born.
 And once the character was created, the author realized that Alex is as different from James as possible.
 He is quite the sensitive guy and, unlike Bond, he does fall in love and has real feelings.

-Should we read the Ted Bell books in order?
-I recommend that they should be, although, there is enough background in each book to keep those readers who love standalones or don’t care about proper reading order happy as well.
+Should we read the Ted Bell books in order for his Alex Hawk book series?
+I recommend that they should be read in proper chronological (which is also publication0 order, although, there is enough background in each book to keep those readers who love standalones or don’t care about proper reading order happy as well.
 But you would miss out on some great character development by doing so.
 If anything, at least read Patriot (an Alex Hawke novel) and Overkill (another Alex Hawke book) one after another as both deal with the evil Putin (in fiction, of course).

 Praise for Ted Bell